brightspot/react-examples/ssg-with-webhooks/README.md

 This example separates the notification trigger from the data model by using a [Modification](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/modifications) of the `BlogPost` model.

-Within the overriden `afterSave()` method, the payload can be created, filled with the relevant URL path data, and sent as a notification.
+Within the overridden `afterSave()` method, the payload can be created, filled with the relevant URL path data, and sent as a notification.

 Within the `afterSave()` method, a payload is created and its `paths` field is populated with the URL path data from the published content.
 Then a notification is published using the matching topic and the newly instantiated payload.